dsmrreader/dsmr-reader/README.md

 Make sure you have your system running in UTC timezone to prevent weird DST bugs.

 #### Database backend ####
 The application stores by default all readings taken from the serial cable.
-Depending on your needs, you can choose for either (option A.) **MySQL/MariaDB** or (option B.) **PostgreSQL**.
+Depending on your needs, you can choose for either (Option A.) **MySQL/MariaDB** or (Option B.) **PostgreSQL**.
 If you have no idea what to choose, I generally advise to pick MySQL/MariaDB, as it's less complex as PostgreSQL and is easier to learn.
 For a project of this size and complexity it doesn't matter anyway. :]

 ##### (Option A.) MySQL/MariaDB ####